Weaponization of antisemitism: Israel and anti-Zionism

-Scholars such as Ben Cohen, Shany Mor, Lars Rensmann and Efraim Sicher say that anti-Zionism and criticism of Israel are often used as defences against antisemitism while often relying on traditional antisemitic tropes.
+Scholars such as Ben Cohen, Shany Mor, Lars Rensmann, and Efraim Sicher say that anti-Zionist statements and criticism of Israel are sometimes framed as neutral while often relying on traditional antisemitic tropes.
 Werner Bonefeld says this is more common among those who view antisemitism as "a phenomenon of the past".
 David Schraub says that the statement "criticism of Israel is not inherently antisemitic", while true, falsely implies that "any non-trivial number of individuals" must believe the opposite, recentering discussions of antisemitism from Jewish victims to the way charges of antisemitism are "allegedly abused to victimise innocent bystanders".
-Derek Spitz, John Hyman and Anthony Julius have described this as a form of victim blaming which places a large burden of proof on Jews.
-Psychologists Miri Halpern and Jaclyn Wolfman categorize exposure to the notion that "Jews weaponize antisemitism to stifle criticism of Israel" as an example of traumatic invalidation for Jews since the October 7 attacks.